rsvim/rfc/2-EventLoop.md

 ### Non-Blocking/Async Tasks

-There are also a lot of tasks that user don't want them blocking the core editing functions, such as:
+There are also a lot of tasks that user don't want them blocking the core text editing, such as:

 - Colorschemes.
 - Background jobs.